Kari Nielsen

 Kari Nielsen (born 26 May 1959) is a former Norwegian footballer, known as the first goal scorer for the Norway women's national football team.

-International career

 Nielsen was also part of the Norwegian team at the 1987 European Championships.
 Kari Nielsen scored 14 goals in 49 appearances for Norway.

+From 1994 through 1996 she managed Asker.
+After that she worked on an offshore oil rig.

+Openly lesbian, she headed a Norwegian football team at the 2002 Gay Games as player-coach.